What's my paycheck after taxes?

 - 2026 federal brackets.
 Single: 10% to $12,400, 12% to $50,400, 22% to $105,700, 24% to $201,775, 32% to $256,225, 35% to $640,600, then 37%.
 MFJ thresholds are roughly double (10% to $24,800, 12% to $100,800, 22% to $211,400, 24% to $403,550, 32% to $512,450, 35% to $768,700, then 37%).

-- Traditional 401(k) deferrals lower income tax but not FICA.
+- Traditional 401(k) contributions lower income tax but not FICA.
 HSA is treated as lowering taxable income for income tax.
 State tax is a flat estimate only.

 An estimate for planning, not tax or payroll advice.
 It ignores other pre-tax benefits (medical, dental, FSA), tax credits, extra withholding, the standard-deduction phase-outs at very high incomes, and local taxes.
 Your actual withholding depends on your W-4 and employer.
 Verify with a tax professional.